learn-co-curriculum/dsc-curriculum-guidelines/updating_the_conda_env/README.md

 ## Generate a log of all errors curriculum-wide
 Running the `error_log.py` file in this directory will go through every single lesson and execute the `index.ipynb` jupyter notebook file.
 There are a few instructions in the file you will need to follow (things like updating the path to the lessons directory).
 These are clearly marked with `# ACTION REQUIRED` comments at the top of the file.

 This will take a long time (2+ hours) to run for the entire curriculum.
 It runs the notebook in each lesson and then creates a log file of whatever was sent to STDOUT and STDERR for each lesson.
-It then cleans up the files that represent a lesson that was executed successfully and prints the remaining errors.
+It then cleans up the files that represent a lesson that was executed successfully and prints the names of the remaining erroring lessons.

 ## Check against known-to-error lessons
 The list you created should be checked against a list of lessons that are known to error.
 Lessons could legitimately be designed to error for several reasons: